scalauniversity/scalauniversity.github.io/index.md

 ##### **Next steps**

 We also want to do this in other cities where ThoughtWorks has offices.
 And we want to do multiple batches at each location if there is enough interest.
-If you are are a ThoughtWorker interested in doing a batch of "Scala University" in your city, please ping me.
+If you are are a ThoughtWorker interested in doing a batch of "Scala University" in your city, please get in touch.
 If you are a potential attendee, [please let us know](/register/) in which cities you would like to attend these workshops.
 Based on that data, we may also plan a workshop in cities where ThoughtWorks does not have a office (for example, Mumbai or Nagpur).

 Many have requested us to do workshops on advanced/focused topics.
 We are thinking of covering following topics eventually: